mherzl/chess-engine/readme.md

 so that a large number of positions can be held in memory.

-It is also helpful to be able to rapidly calculate possible next-move positions from a given starting position.
+It is also helpful to be able to rapidly calculate possible next-move positions from a given initial position.
 This board-position model has been designed with that in mind.
 Calculation of possible next moves will be the next step forward for this project.